-I’d never really had to go looking for a job (they seem to have come to me) and so I was at a loss.
-I knew that I didn’t want to do anything I’d previously done and that money was no longer my main motivation.
+I’d never really had to go looking for a job (they seem to have come to me); I was at a loss.
+I knew that I didn’t want to do anything I’d previously done; and money was no longer my main motivation.

 A friend recommended the National Careers Service and I met my adviser, Hannah, locally for a chat.
 Hannah was kind, non-judgemental and sympathetic.
 I’d gone to the meeting with a feeling that this wouldn’t help.
 I’m a seasoned professional who has worked in male dominated industries all my life, aren’t I?!

 We talked through what I actually like to do rather than what I have to do.
 Hannah worked through a questionnaire which helped me to focus on my own needs – something I had never even considered.
 I left our meeting knowing that my next job had to be something which gives back to the world.
-It needed to be something which allowed me to leave work knowing I’d contributed and in which I could feel a part of something that mattered.
-I wanted to enjoy being with my colleagues and very importantly, I didn’t necessarily want to be the boss any more.
+It needed to be something which allowed me to leave work knowing I’d contributed.
+I wanted to feel a part of something that mattered.
+I wanted to enjoy being with my colleagues and I didn’t necessarily want to be the boss any more.

 Within a few weeks of our meeting I’d applied to South Central Ambulance Service.
 It was a job I’d always like the idea of but which I knew wasn’t that well paid.
 However, as I’d decided that money wasn’t my motivation, I went for a detailed assessment and was invited for an interview.
 To my joy and surprise, I was offered the role and began my training in June this year.